 IMO, he's not a very nice person.

 NM - Not much

 NM, I'm pretty bored.

 You better go on that trip.
 YOLO!

 Technically speaking, you should capitalize all the letters in acronyms, but there are exceptions.
-Most informal acronyms, such as text speak, or acronyms that are now considered words, such as radar, don't adhere to this grammar rule.
+Most informal acronyms, such as text speak, or acronyms that are now considered words, such as taser, don't adhere to this grammar rule.

 For example, when you're texting a friend to let them know you'll be right back, you don't usually type "BRB.
 I had to run down to the grocery store."
 You're more likely to write something like "brb. running to the store."